Before heading off to buy a breast pump, consider if you really need one at all.

 When To Buy One?

-If you are still pregnant with your first child and you will stay at home with your baby after he or she is born, I would certainly recommend postponing any purchase of breast pump.
+If you are still pregnant with your first child and you will stay at home with your baby after he or she is born, I would certainly recommend postponing any purchase of a breast pump.
 Chances are that you won’t need it!

 But if you already know that you will go back to work early, are waiting for your adopted baby, or are at high risk of giving birth too early, then buying a pump in advance can make sense.